CTSRD-CHERI/SIMTight/README.md

 ## Enabling scalarisation

-Scalarisation is a technique that can spot _uniform_ / _affine_ vectors and process them more efficiently as scalars, reducing on-chip storage and increasing performance density.
+Scalarisation is an optimastion that spots _uniform_ and _affine_ vectors and processes them more efficiently as scalars, reducing on-chip storage and increasing performance density.
 An _affine_ vector is one in which there is a constant stride between each element; a _uniform_ vector is an affine vector where the stride is zero, i.e. all elements are equal.

 SIMTight implements _dynamic scalarisation_ (i.e. in hardware, at
-runtime), and it can be enabled independently for the integer register file and the register file holding capability meta-data.
+runtime), and it can be enabled separately for the integer register file and the register file holding capability meta-data.
 To enable scalarisation of both register files, edit [inc/Config.h](inc/Config.h) and apply the following settings: